georgiatomova/adjustment-energy-intake/README.md

 The following variables are calculated, as opposed to simulated:
 * total energy intake - the sum of energy from all nutrients, *including* the exposure
-* residual energy intake - the sum of energy from all nutrients, *excluding* the exposure
+* remaining energy intake - the sum of energy from all nutrients, *excluding* the exposure

 The following models for energy intake adjustment are then run: